AssetMantle/modules/Contributing.md

 Then:

 1. If you have something to show, **start with a `Draft` PR**.
-It's good to have early validation of your work and we highly recommend this practice.
+It's good to have early validation of your work, and we highly recommend this practice.
 A Draft PR also indicates to the community that the work is in progress.
 Draft PRs also helps the core team provide early feedback and ensure the work is in the right direction.
 2. When the code is complete, change your PR from `Draft` to `Ready for Review`.